vlad21591/Databae-SQL-Project/README.md

-## Project Title: Car Racing Management System
+## Project: Car Racing Management System

 ### Description:
 Implementing a database system to manage car races in a distant country, featuring various car models and teams competing on designated routes.
 The system records race details, participant information, and sponsorship data.